manchuenchau/STA141A-Final/Readme.txt

 Programming Tools:
 R version 4.1.2 - A primary scripting language for the project.
-RStudio 1.4.1717 (free version) - A primary development environment forR version 4.1.2.
+RStudio 1.4.1717 (free version) - A primary development environment for R version 4.1.2.

 The tools can be downloaded from: https://www.rstudio.com/products/rstudio/download/